kerimoyle/cellml-specification/src/reference/informative/informC08_interpretation_of_mathematics3.rst

     Units in equations are provided to help the user find bugs, and each :code:`variable` element has to specify a corresponding :code:`units` element, but these combinations don't affect the validity of the :code:`math` element.
     They do make a difference to how your model may to be interpreted, and can help you to find errors or inconsistencies in your mathematical definitions.

-    **Between components:**
-    Components were designed to promote modularity and reuse of models, so it's important that those re-users understand what they're getting into.
-    This is why equivalent variables (those connected across components) must have the same :ref:`unit reduction<specC_equivalent_variables_units>`, so that whatever the inner workings of a component are, the external users of that component are able to interpret them correctly.

     Some examples are shown below.

     1. Constants and variables in an equation have different units: this is not invalid CellML, but doesn't make any mathematical sense.